nodejs/node/COLLABORATOR_GUIDE.md

 All pull requests that modify executable code should be subjected to continuous integration tests on the
 [project CI server](https://ci.nodejs.org/).
+The pull request should have a CI status indicator if possible.

 #### Useful CI Jobs